Keesayy/Malawi_Game/README.md

 # Malawi_Game

-School project by group of 3 in limited time of 2.5 days.
+School project by group of 3 made in 2.5 days.
-The goal was to implement an atypic board game as well as the minmax algorithm to have someone to play against.
+The goal was to implement an atypic board game as well as the minmax algorithm so you can play when you have no friends.

 ## Malawi